aws/aws-lc/crypto/fipsmodule/FIPS.md

 ## AWS-LC-FIPS v2.0 Entropy Source

 The AWS-LC-FIPS v2.0 module uses passive entropy by default and the specific entropy gathering mechanism depends on the operating environment installed on.
-You can still enable CPU Jitter Entropy ([version 3.4.0](https://github.com/aws/aws-lc/blob/fips-2022-11-02/third_party/jitterentropy/README.md)) by using the `ENABLE_FIPS_ENTROPY_CPU_JITTER=ON` flag.
+CPU Jitter Entropy ([version 3.4.0](https://github.com/aws/aws-lc/blob/fips-2022-11-02/third_party/jitterentropy/README.md)) can still be enabled by using the `ENABLE_FIPS_ENTROPY_CPU_JITTER=ON` flag.

 ## Breaking known-answer and continuous tests